Keynotes • March 23, 2018

 Because it’s kind of hard, you have to convince another person to do it with you.
 But every time you just kind – Well, I guess masturbation is the same thing, you just do it yourself.
 What would happen to that person, that mutant gene?
 They would die off, have no babies, they’d be dead.
 Those human beings who like that kind of stuff, they’re not around.

-Our ancestors had to enjoy sex because that was how our Homo sapien race encouraged procreation, that necessarily, we’d have to derive an extreme amount of pleasure from the procreative act or our species would die out.
+Our ancestors had to enjoy sex because that was how our Homo sapien race encouraged procreation though, then necessarily, we’d have to derive an extreme amount of pleasure from the procreative act or our species would die out.
 Obviously, please.
 Every time we have sex, the unconscious intelligence in you, and some of you are just like ants and animals and don’t think about these things and you will die.

 You ever wonder, does a dog ever wonder what it’s meaning of life is?
 I wonder sometimes, like, I do in fact, wonder what it’s like to be a dog.
 Many philosophers have done, “What’s it like to be a bat?”
 Bats are very interesting because they have no eyes.
 They don’t see anything.
 They just echo sonar.
 What is it like to perceive everything through your ears?
 That’s an interesting thing.
 What is it like to be a spider in a urinal?
 That’s another interesting thing.